qqpet24/Advance-CPU-Miner-on-EOS/README.md

 # Advance-CPU-Miner-on-EOS

-Change exec_account to your owner account.
+Change exec_account to your owner account before you use it.
 This miner could mine POW(contract:eosiopowcoin).
 It can check the bp (to save the cpu usage) auto sell POW on newdex if it reach specific amount.
 If the mining pow lower than specific amount, the transaction will failed.
 [[eosio::action]] void pow(uint64_t cnt,asset min_sell,asset min_get,bool ischeckbp)
 cnt: specific the count of mining pow in a transaction